mayflower/sc-graph-rag/README.md

 The GraphRAG system works in the following steps:

-1. **Document Loading and Chunking**: Documents are loaded and split into manageable chunks.
+1. Document Loading and Chunking: Documents are loaded and split into manageable chunks.
-2. **Vector Store Creation**: Document chunks are embedded and stored in a vector store (FAISS).
+2. Vector Store Creation: Document chunks are embedded and stored in a vector store (FAISS).
-3. **Initial Graph Creation from Structured Data**: A base knowledge graph is created from the structured CSV data.
+3. Initial Graph Creation from Structured Data: A base knowledge graph is created from the structured CSV data.
-4. **Entity and Relationship Extraction**: LLMs are used to extract entities and relationships from document chunks.
+4. Entity and Relationship Extraction: LLMs are used to extract entities and relationships from document chunks.
-5. **Graph Enhancement**: The knowledge graph is enhanced with the extracted entities and relationships.
+5. Graph Enhancement: The knowledge graph is enhanced with the extracted entities and relationships.

 6. **Query Processing**:
    - Entities are extracted from the query